Egoistically/ALAuto/README.md

 ## Relevant information
 * It does not support multiple fleets, it only works when **one** fleet is selected.
-* CPU usage might spike when searching for enemies, if it bothers you comment lines 121 to 129 in utils.py.
+* CPU usage might spike when searching for enemies, if it bothers you comment lines 191 to 199 in utils.py.
+* If you'd like to disable oil limit set it to `0`.

 This was made for my own usage, it is far from good and I'm very aware of it.
 I am posting this because it might be useful to someone, that's all.
 If you'd like to contribute in any way make sure to open a [pull request](https://github.com/Egoistically/ALAuto/pulls) or an [issue](https://github.com/Egoistically/ALAuto/issues).